 My teaching and pedagogy are based on broad experience as an educator in both formal and informal settings as well as focused University pedagogy training.
 I hold a Certificate in College Teaching from the University of Colorado Boulder for which I completed over 50 hours of training.
-I also hold a certificate as a Leader in Classroom Diversity and Inclusion from the University of Arizona.
-My pedagogy, innovative teaching strategies, and rapport with students have been recognized with teaching excellence awards at the University and Department levels in 2014 and 2017.
+I also hold a certificate as a Leader in Classroom Diversity and Inclusion from the University of Arizona and recently completed an intensive six-week training on facilitating “virtual exchanges” in the classroom using Zoom (pre-pandemic).
+My commitment to teaching excellence and student learning has consistently been recognized with departmental (2017), college-level (2020), university-wide (2014), and national awards (2021).

 My pedagogy is dedicated to teaching students the critical skills, debates, and practical tools that will shape their futures as engaged citizens who seek justice and peace.
 Thus I draw inspiration from bell hooks’ notion that the teaching should be focused on transgressing injustices in all their forms and Paulo Freire’s notion of praxis and co-learning.
 Fundamentally, I see the classroom as a site for radical possibility where students can not only learn key debates and issues, but challenge established concepts and explore possible solutions to pressing problems facing society.